 Join the Vet Mums community on Facebook for chat and support

 Not just for mums!
-If you’re taking a break from clinical practice whether on sabbatical, maternity/paternity leave, doing a PhD, or just travelling for a year this forum enables you to keep in touch with fellow career-break folk.
+If you’re taking a break from clinical practice whether on sabbatical, maternity/paternity leave, doing a PhD, or just travelling for a year this page has parenting resources, career break information, and return to work advice.

 NOW LAUNCHED: monthly ‘keep in touch’ newsletters for small animal, and farm practice (equine and vet nurse to be added in the near future).
 These brief one page summaries of new drugs, important changes in drugs licensing, treatment trends and emerging diseases to smooth your transition back into practice.
 Click here to read more, or register with Vetsnet and click on the link to signup and receive them (and nothing more – no junk here!).

 Mum’s the word – a series of Vet Mums articles for Veterinary Business Journal throughout 2018 discussing issues of work and parenting from conception to teenagers.
 Life stories, advice and information.

 BVA Guide on Maternity and Paternity workplace rights and obligations.
 There is also a very personal and honest blog on post-natal depression by Zoe Davies on the BVA blog pages: “[During therapy] it was identified that I had perfectionist tendencies so I learned coping mechanisms for managing my anxiety, including accepting that being ‘good’ was good enough”